The slow slide — when decline happens so gradually you almost miss it

 Breaking Through the Fog

-One of the hardest moments is when you finally decide to name it out loud.
+Naming decline out loud is the act that transforms private worry into shared reality.
 To tell your parent that you're seeing decline.
 To tell a doctor that you're concerned.
 To tell a sibling that something's different.
-That act of naming is powerful because it shifts something from internal worry to external reality.
+That act of naming shifts something from internal worry to external reality.
 Once it's been said, it's real.
 You can't take it back.
 But you can also move forward with it.

 The information you've gathered just by living with slow decline is actually valuable.
 You know your parent's baseline in deep detail.
 You know what they used to be able to do.
 You know what they're struggling with now.
 You have months or years of observation data.
 When you bring that to a doctor or a professional who can help, it matters.
 You're not imagining things.
-You're not being neurotic.
 You're providing important information that helps them understand what's happening.
+Write it down.
+Dates and specific examples.
+A doctor can do more with "He got lost driving to the pharmacy on January 15 and again on February 3" than with "His memory seems worse."

 Read more